advaith1/howtodiscord/docs/bugs/bug-hunter/approve-deny.md

 ### Approving Bug Reports
 Even when approving, it's a good habit to learn to include a simple note like "can reproduce".
 Here is an example of some good approve and deny reasons:

-`!deny 0001 | Cannot Reproduce - MacBook Air 2013 13" [10.12.6 Sierra], Discord Canary [0.0.154]`
+`!deny 0001 | Cannot Reproduce on Discord Canary 0.0.154 (Build 3901), macOS Sierra 10.12.6 (16G29) (iMac Retina 5K, 27-inch, Late 2017)`

-`!approve 0002 | Can Reproduce - Lenovo ThinkPad [Windows 10 Creators], Discord Canary [0.0.163]`
+`!approve 0002 | Can Reproduce - Lenovo ThinkPad [Windows 10 Creators Update], Discord Canary [0.0.163]`

+You must include Discord's version number, and it is strongly recommended that you also include your build number.
+To learn how to find those, click [here](/DiscordApp/docs/bugs/version).

-Here's the deny/approval system for bug reports:
+Here's the deny for CNR system for bug reports:

-Your operating system | Reports you can reply to
+Your operating system | Reports you can deny for CNR
 -------- | --------
 Windows or macOS | macOS, Windows and Web-App
 Linux | macOS, Windows, Linux and Web-App